Apton-aswin/jenkines-test/README.md

 # jenkines-test
-This repository is for jenkines test opertions
+This repository is for jenkins workflow